Shockwave Therapy Oakville

 How Much Does Shockwave Therapy Cost?

-At Nottinghill Family Wellness Centre we don’t believe in charging extra for shockwave therapy, so it is included in the cost of your regular chiropractic visit!
+At Nottinghill Family Wellness Centre we don’t believe in charging extra for Shockwave Therapy, so it is included in the cost of your regular Oakville Chiropractic visit!
+It can also include IFC, Graston, ART, Heating and manual adjustments.